MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 ### Design considerations for disaster recovery

 The [Azure region map](https://azure.microsoft.com/global-infrastructure/geographies/) shows over 60 Azure regions, and not all of them run the same services.
-During larger SAP software deployments and especially the ones using SAP HANA, look for Azure regions that offer Azure [M-series](/azure/virtual-machines/m-series) and/or [Mv2-series](/azure/virtual-machines/mv2-series) VMs.
+In larger SAP software deployments, and especially ones that use SAP HANA, look for Azure regions that offer Azure [M-series](/azure/virtual-machines/m-series) and/or [Mv2-series](/azure/virtual-machines/mv2-series) VMs.
 Azure Storage also pairs different regions to replicate a smaller subset of storage types to another region.
 For more information, see [Overview of Azure paired regions](/azure/best-practices-availability-paired-regions).

 The main challenges of pairing Azure regions for SAP workloads are:

 - The pairs aren't always consistent with M-series or Mv2-series VM services.
-Many customers deploying their SAP systems aren't following Azure paired regions and are following the service availability of required VM families instead.
+Many customers who deploy their SAP systems don't follow Azure paired regions.
+Instead, they follow the service availability of required VM families.
 - You can replicate standard storage between paired regions, but you can't use standard storage to store your databases or virtual hard disks.
 You can replicate backups only between paired regions that you use.
 For all your other data, run your own replications with native DBMS features like SQL Server Always On, SAP HANA System Replication, and other services.
 Use a combination of Azure Site Recovery, `rsync` or `robocopy`, and other third-party software for the SAP application layer.

 After you define your Azure regions, your organization must choose one of these deployment patterns: